1989 Jonesborough ambush: Prelude

 The two RUC officers were travelling without escort in Buchanan's personal unmarked car: a red Vauxhall Cavalier with the registration number KIB 1204 which was not armoured-plated and did not have bullet-proof glass.
 Buchanan had used this same car on all of his previous visits to Dundalk and other locations in the Republic of Ireland.
 Both officers were unarmed, as it was illegal to transport weapons into the Republic of Ireland, and they were in plain clothes.
-Buchanan drove away from the Dundalk Garda station after the meeting had ended at about 3.15 p.m. and turned off the main Dublin-Belfast road onto the Edenappa Road which is a minor rural road that passes through the village of Jonesborough.
+Buchanan drove away from the Dundalk Garda station after the meeting had ended at about 3.15 pm and turned off the main Dublin-Belfast road onto the Edenappa Road which is a minor rural road that passes through the village of Jonesborough.
 Buchanan was known by the British Army to regularly take this route when going to or from Dundalk Garda station.